-1. All cases of suspected HGD should be confirmed by two gastrointestinal pathologists
+1. All cases of suspected HGD should be confirmed by two gastrointestinal pathologists exceeding 90% for 12 Cancer Alliances and being below 70% for two Alliances.

 In the audit period 2017-19, 86.7% of patients with HGD had their original diagnosis confirmed by a second pathologist.
 As in previous years, the proportion was higher among younger patients.
 The proportion for patients aged 80 and over was 84.0%, which was an improvement on the figures for the preceding four years.